culler/llamar/README.rst

 has "network discovery" enabled.
 This is enabled by default for a "Home Network" and disabled by default for a "Public Network".

-The Llamar package provides a Sender class, which sends LLNMR queries and parses the responses, and a Responder class which receives and replies to LLMNR queries.
+The LLamar package provides a Sender class, which sends LLNMR queries and parses the responses, and a Responder class which receives and replies to LLMNR queries.
 The Responder.run() method, when run as a service, makes the host findable by Windows computers.
 There is also a command line program named busco with will